 When is the next OpenWorm hangout or event?
 Checkout our public calendar to find out!

-Our core team meets every two weeks in public Google Hangouts streamed via YouTube.
+Our core team meets monthly in public Google Hangouts streamed via YouTube.
 You are welcome to join us!